!

 He shepherded his charges into the Lakeland tradition.

-We schemed to craft sentences as if they were writs.
+We schemed to write sentences as if they were writs.

-We aspired to voice our thoughts in many tongues.
+We voiced our melodious thoughts in many tongues.

 Once, frustrated by my lack of a requisite ability,